zeroentropy-ai/zbench/README.md

 ### Environment Setup

-For the annotation purposes, zbench is going to call an ensemble of OpenAI GPT-4, Anthropic Claude, and Google Gemini.
-To make this work, create a `.env` file in the root directoruy with your API keys:
+For annotation purposes, zbench is going to call an ensemble of OpenAI GPT-4, Anthropic Claude, and Google Gemini.
+To make this work, create a `.env` file in the root directory with your API keys:

 ```env
 OPENAI_API_KEY=your_openai_api_key